-- All new development will reference and respect the area's proud traditions for the use of high-quality materials in industry and architecture. - New development will use a mix of materials sensitive to the Quarter's traditional palette, as outlined within the CAAMP.
+- All new development will reference and respect the area's proud traditions for the use of high-quality materials in industry and architecture. - New development will use a mix of materials sensitive to the Jewellery Quarter's traditional palette, as outlined within the CAAMP.
 Modern reinterpretations of how this palette is applied will be encouraged, providing no elements are introduced which are incongruous to an historic industrial neighbourhood.
 Specifically: - Brick (of appropriate colour) will remain the principal material, but the controlled use of other external treatments including metal cladding or render may be considered.
 Areas to the rear of sites (away from streets) will generally be given greater flexibility for contemporary approaches. - Welsh slate is preferred for roofs, but where new build developments propose other solutions, such as metal cladding, a heritage-sensitive colour tone is encouraged. - Contemporary approaches to metal, stone and ashlar detailing will be welcomed, but timber will not be supported.
-Designers are encouraged to look to a site's immediate locale for inspiration. - New buildings will default to metal framed windows, but timber will be acceptable as like-for-like replacements in traditional buildings. - Use of contemporary materials, diverging from the traditional palette, will be supported in exceptional circumstances, and where a valid design rationale is provided.
+Designers are encouraged to look to a site's immediate locale for inspiration. - New buildings will default to metal framed windows, but retention or (only where necessary) replacement of traditional timber windows will be acceptable within historic buildings.